 Mad is Mad

-Mondo Galeriía is a versatile space for contemporary art, mainly focused on photography and design.
-As boundaries between disciplines, styles and trends disappear at high speed, this gallery pays close attention to what is happening in all areas in order to synthesize them within a single space, aware of the new needs and resources of 21st century and the power of photography to communicate emotions and stories.
-Mondo Galería hosts exhibitions of emerging and established talents such as Andrea Santolaya, Pep Bonet, Alfred Wertheimer or Lawrence Schiller.
-In addition to this, it is home to a photography bookshop and organizes seminars, workshops and masterclasses with its artists’ active participation.
+Mondo Galeriía is a versatile space for contemporary art, mainly focussed on photography and design.
+As boundaries between disciplines, styles and trends disappear at high speed, this gallery pays close attention to what is happening in all those areas, in order to bring them together in a single space, aware of the power of photography to communicate emotions and stories.
+Mondo Galería hosts exhibitions of emerging and established talents such as Andrea Santolaya, Pep Bonet, Alfred Wertheimer and Lawrence Schiller.
+In addition to this, it is home to a photography bookshop and organises seminars, workshops and masterclasses with the active participation of its artists.

 Rafael Pérez Hernando

-Rafael Pérez Hernando gallery was launched in 1996 in a small basement, quite near the current venue, which was opened in 2004.
-At the beginning, the gallery focused on exhibitions of established artists, selected for the quality of their works.
-Within the new location, the gallery updates its former premises to put emerging artists in the spotlight gravitating around a spirit of eclecticism that involves a range of different disciplines, from sculpture and installation to photography and painting.
-The gallery’s selection can be defined as following a special cult of color, playfulness and imperfection, in permanent contrast with light, emptiness and balance, including pieces that play with these fascinating elements.
+Rafael Pérez Hernando gallery was first launched in 1996, in a small basement near to the current venue, which opened in 2004.
+At the beginning, the gallery focussed on exhibitions of established artists.
+At the new location, the gallery has updated its former premises to put emerging artists in the spotlight and celebrate a spirit of eclecticism; it looks at a range of different disciplines, from sculpture and installation to photography and painting.

-The Heinrich Ehrhardt gallery was founded in 1980 and pioneered the introduction of German artists to Madrid.
-In 1985, the gallery moved to Frankfurt to expand the list of already established artists towards the emerging generation of new talents.
-Heinrich Ehrhardt devoted several years to public art projects completed in collaboration with architects and urban planners, and organized major exhibitions in European museums before his own gallery reopened in Madrid in 1998, in the neighborhood of Malasaña.
-This lively space is now home to young Spanish artists such as Julia Spinola or Secundino Hernández.
+The Heinrich Ehrhardt gallery was founded in 1980 and spearheaded the introduction of German artists to Madrid.
+The gallery then moved to Frankfurt in 1985.
+Heinrich Ehrhardt devoted several years to public art projects, completed in collaboration with architects and urban planners, and organised major exhibitions in European museums before his own gallery reopened in Madrid in 1998, in the neighbourhood of Malasaña.
+This lively space now shows young Spanish artists such as Julia Spínola and Secundino Hernández.

 Juana de Aizpuru